Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Numerical examples

-As a rule of thumb in choosing $\theta$, we suggest that one starts with a value around $1.0$ and then tracks the adaptive algorithm until the first significant growth in the sample size plateaus.
+The plots on the right in \Cref{fig:basic} provide the sample sizes and resulting gradient evaluations used to obtain the results shown on the left.
+In the top-right, we observe that the adaptive algorithm increases the sample size roughly exponentially.
+This behaviour can be interpreted positively from \cite[Section 5]{bottou2018optimization}.
+Indeed, assuming a uniform bound on the individual gradient samples' variance, an exponentially increasing sample size leads to the variance of the resulting gradient estimate decreasing exponentially.
+This allows \Cref{alg:practical} to converge linearly and, in this regard, outperform the fixed-sample size algorithm.
+The bottom-right plot shows the number of gradient evaluations required for each fixed sample size or value of $\theta$.
+When using fixed sample and step sizes, the error in the objective function will eventually stop decreasing.
+This is avoided when using our adaptive sampling strategy.
+Moreover, the number of computed gradient samples can be significantly reduced by adopting an adaptive sample size rule, especially in the early stages of the optimization, when the objective function error is still large.
+As a rule of thumb in choosing the adaptive sampling parameter $\theta$, we suggest that one starts with a value around $1.0$ and then track the adaptive algorithm until the first significant growth in the sample size plateaus.
 If there has already been a meaningful decrease in the objective value by this point, keep $\theta$ fixed; otherwise, $\theta$ should probably be decreased moderately.
 In all cases we have looked at, a reasonable value for $\theta$ can be chosen based on the behavior of the algorithm in its first 10 to 20 iterations.